 Your designer’s goal is to bring your creative vision to life.
 But like everything else, design has rules, and not everything is possible.

 For example, certain shapes and colors will not work together.
 As designers, if we feel something does not work, we should explain it to our clients.
 Instead of just saying no to their request, we should be explaining why we don’t feel like it is in their best interest for the project.
 Because at the end of the day, we want our client’s businesses to succeed.

 When giving feedback to your designer, communication is fostered by implementing these nine steps.

 The client and designer both want the same common goal.
-The goal is to create branding or a website that aligns with their customer and shares their brand’s unique story.
+The goal is to create branding that aligns with their customer and shares their brand’s unique story.
 A successful project should also bring your business more income and customers.